borosspeter/arXivRecoSys/README.md

 - Exporting results into SQL database

 ## Output
-Main output is `data/manuscripts.db` that is a SQL database with columns of `manuscripts` table:
+Main output is `data/manuscripts.db` which is a SQL database with table `manuscripts`, its columns are:
 - `id` : Full arXiv link (**TEXT**)
 - `published` : Published date (**TIMESTAMP**)
 - `authors` : List of authors in the format `F1.
 (F2., ...)
 Last` with comma separation (**TEXT**)